-Strokes in Women: Risk Factors
+Strokes in Women: Risk Factors to Watch out

 If you want to prevent strokes, you need to follow a healthy lifestyle and nutrition plan while dropping bad habits, such as tobacco.
 Also, you'll need to learn how to control your emotions

-It’s definitely worth learning more about this problem, which sometimes occurs without us even realizing.
+It’s definitely worth learning more about this issue, which sometimes occurs without us even realizing.
 That’s why you should know about the risk factors associated with strokes.
 This will allow you to start adopting a few healthy lifestyle habits to prevent this from happening to you.

-So, why not take some time to learn more?
 In just a few minutes, you can figure out how to protect your health.
 Check it out!

-Strokes: factors to keep in mind
+Factors to keep in mind to avoid strokes

 1. Be careful with hormone therapy